Oskar Dirlewanger: World War II

 In February 1942, Dirlewanger and his unit were assigned to the "bandit-fighting" (Bandenbekämpfung), the Nazi counter-insurgency against the Soviet partisans in rural Belarus, as well as (with the Final Solution now in motion) the extermination of Belarusian Jews (already concentrated in the ghettos) above all.
 In the September 1942 Operation Swamp Fever, for instance, they first participated in the killing of 8,350 Jews in Baranavichy Ghetto, and then killed 389 (non-Jewish) "bandits" and 1,274 "suspects".
 They became infamous for burning and indiscriminately massacring entire Belarusian villages.
 According to historian Timothy Snyder, "Dirlewanger's preferred method was to herd the local population inside a barn, set the barn on fire, and then shoot with machine guns anyone who tried to escape."
 One incident recounted by an anonymous member of the unit described how a village of around 2,500 was killed in such way, with Dirlewanger himself at the forefront of the massacre.
 Rounded-up civilians were also routinely used as human shields and marched over minefields, the latter method dubbed a "Dirlewanger mine detector" by the Higher SS and Police Leader in Belarus, Curt von Gottberg.
 According to the historian Paul R. Bartrop, at least 30,000 Belarusian civilians were killed under Dirlewanger's orders; while other estimates put it at around 200 villages destroyed and more than 120,000 people killed.
-Dirlewanger also kept multiple sex slaves for his own use.
-Despite Himmler being aware of Dirlewanger's reputation and record, nonetheless he was awarded the German Cross in Gold on 5 December 1943, for his unit's actions such as during Operation Cottbus (May–June 1943), during which Dirlewanger reported 14,000 alleged partisans killed.
+Dirlewanger also personally maintained a group of five to six sex slaves, who were typically aged between 14 and 18, selecting these girls from civilian populations during "anti-partisan" operations in the Soviet Union.
+Jewish girls that Dirlewanger raped, were later executed on his orders so that they could not testify of the crimes he had committed.
+Despite Himmler being aware of Dirlewanger's reputation and record, he was awarded the German Cross in Gold on 5 December 1943, for his unit's actions such as during Operation Cottbus (May–June 1943), during which Dirlewanger reported 14,000 alleged partisans killed.
+Himmler himself still noted the brutality of Dirlewanger, stating "The tone in the regiment is, I may say, in many cases a medieval one with cudgels and such things.
+If anyone expresses doubts about winning the war he is likely to fall dead from the table."

 In his August 1943 report to the Nazi ideology chief Alfred Rosenberg, Wilhelm Kube, the Generalkommissar for Generalbezirk Weißruthenien, complained about the effects that Dirlewanger and others had in Belarus:

 The name of Dirlewanger plays a particularly fatal role here, because this man consciously does not take into account any political needs during his ruthless extermination expedition against the peaceful population.
 In view of the methods often used, reminiscent of the excesses of the Thirty Years' War, the assurances of the German civil administration about the desired cooperation of the Belarusian people look like a lie.
 When women and children are shot en masse or burned alive, there is no longer a semblance of humane conduct of war.